alantech/alanlang-docs/docs/tutorial.md

 }
 ```

 This function takes an array of any type `T`, first filters out irrelevant parts with a filter function `f` that takes `T` and returns a `bool` to determine if it stays or goes.
 Then it passes it to a map function `m` that takes type `T` and converts it into type `U`, and finally gives it to the reducer function `r` that takes two values of type `U` and returns a singular `U`.
 The output of this whole chain is a `Maybe` type, specifically `U?`, because the input array might be empty.
+The final return type is optional, but is less "obvious" with this code, so is good to include for better clarity for this function.
+It also acts as a safeguard -- the compiler will fail to compile your code if the annotated return type does not match the return type it infers, which can help prevent unexpected changes in behavior when refactoring your codebase.

 By convention, the type variables in generic functions (and generic types) are written with singular uppercase letters to make them stand out from normal variables and types.